-Jón Guðni Ómarsson worked in Capital Markets at Glitnir from 2000-2002.
-He rejoined Glitnir in 2005 and has held various positions in Leverage Finance and Treasury, working on different types of investment and funding transaction.
+Jón Guðni Ómarsson worked in the Capital Markets division at Glitnir from 2000 to 2002.
+He rejoined Glitnir in 2005 and has held various positions in the Leverage Finance and Treasury divisions, working on different types of investment and funding transaction.
 In October 2008 he was appointed Executive Director of Treasury and in Otober 2011 he was appointed Chief Financial Officer of the Issuer.